mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ### :assets

 This section configures assets to be used with various frontends.
-Currently the only option relates to mascots on the mastodon frontend
+Currently, the only option relates to mascots on the Mastodon frontend

 * `mascots`: KeywordList of mascots, each element __MUST__ contain both a `url` and a `mime_type` key.